 Drupal DB Password:

 Configure SiteWe'll deal with the opening message about removing write privileges later.
 You have to create a site maintenance account with login/password.
 Unfortunately, you have to remember these credentials.
 I am suggesting that you use your machine login and password, which will be encrypted in the drupal database.
-Of course, use what you like.

 Remove Write PermissionsThe message reported previously is reported again: